 Common name: Black-footed Ferret

 Range: Alberta, Saskatchewan

 Lifespan: In the wild these ferrets only live for three years and in captivity they can live five to seven years.

 Size: Male adult Black-footed Ferret averages 53 cm in length; the female is smaller by about 10%.

-Population estimate: Across North America in 19 supervised reintroduction sites, there are more than 1,000 ferrets living in the wild.
+Population estimate: Not observed in Canada since 1937; across North America in 19 supervised reintroduction sites, there are more than 1,000 ferrets living in the wild.

 The Black-footed Ferret is the only ferret species that is indigenous to North America.
 Since 1937, there has not been a Black-footed Ferret observed in the wild and in 1974 it was listed as Extirpated.
 In Canada, reintroduction programs are in place, geared towards re-establishing the population.
 The first reintroductions into the wild were in October 2009 where 34 ferrets were released into Grasslands National Parks of Canada.
 This was the first of a series of annual releases.

 The adult male Black-footed Ferret has an average length of 53 cm and the female is smaller in length.
 In the wild, ferrets live for two to three years but can survive up to seven years in captivity.
 It has white fur with brown ends on the back that gives it a buff appearance.
 The forehead, ears, throat, belly, muzzle and a large section of the tail is white.
 Its claws are covered by long hairs and there is fur on the bottom of its feet.
 The Black-footed Ferret is easily identifiable by a dark brown mask on the face and dark brown feet and tail tip.